 Early African History

 Part I survey of African history discusses the culture expressed through the lives of the elite and the ordinary people, art and literature, and the ritual and belief systems of the African civilizations from the earliest times to 1800.
 Specific issues include the invention of agricultures, art and oral literature as historical records, centralization of state and urbanization and commerce, observance of religious and ritual ceremonies, and the impact of all these developments.
-May not be taken for credit by students who have received credit for HIST 270 and HIST 300Y.
+May not be taken for credit by students who have received credit for HIST 270.

 Modern African History

 Part II survey of African history examines the political, socio-economic, and cultural issues in Africa (particularly in Sub-Saharan Africa), from 1800 to the present.
 Issues considered include Africa’s increasing economic and political transformation before European intrusion, colonial occupation and African resistance, African response to colonial overrule, and the coming of independence and Africa’s challenges in world affairs.
-May not be taken for credit by students who have received credit for HIST 271 and 300V.
+May not be taken for credit by students who have received credit for HIST 271.

 Africa Under European Imperialism 1880-1975